Education funding sources for EOS

 Discover federal and other grants that school districts commonly use to fund their work with Equal Opportunity Schools.
 Our regional teams are aware of how to secure and prove performance to renew funding annually.
 Reach out to discuss the many options available to your team.

-ESSER (Elementary and Secondary Schools Emergency Relief) funds for COVID relief have ended.
-States were required to commit and spend funding by 12/2025.
-Recently 16 states were permitted to submit ESSER reimbursement requests until May 24, but other states need to appeal for reimbursement from USDE.
-See details.
+• Sept.
+2024 ESSER funds for COVID relief ended (source).
 In spite of losing this historic infusion of funding, several education funding options persist that are eligible for EOS, see below.

 Federal grants commonly used for EOS